Bytez-com/docs/javascript/readme.md

 ## Stream the response

-Note, this is only supported for text-generation.
+Note, this is only supported for text-generation

 ```js
 const stream = await model.run("Jack and Jill", { stream: true });